Jira for Test Management: Options, Challenges, and Solutions

 GvA34hZmBiueAePxTBYcpJGWgT0VSyJtRguPdEfZI75b4cRlc8BMuyxIG7taacVSopSrP1CrX Chf1mriYTs0aW8zwGjRD93yk2R8MzhLFcui7Bf6auvOAxjiBTRKgKnYmdf D cXq5RMXbTCTcoubk

-Image: With TestRail’s Jira integration, you can link test cases to user stories, epics, or any other kind of Jira issue to make it clear exactly which requirement is being tested.
+Image: With TestRail’s Jira integration, you can link test cases to user stories, epics, or any other kind of Jira issue to clarify exactly which requirement is being tested.

 6. Greater visibility into the testing lifecycle